leclampin44/water-level/README.md

 - 1 x electrician box :
 - 1 x long distance cable to connect the HC-SR04+ :
 - 1 x soldering board :
+- 1 x external coaxial antenna :

 Add more if you want to have solder plate and ready to use box